 - 6.1.
 Notification Before Commencement.
 The Designated Representative shall notify CDFW at least 7 calendar days before starting Covered Activities and shall document compliance with all pre-Project Conditions of Approval before starting Covered Activities. - 6.2.
 Notification of Non-compliance.
 The Designated Representative shall immediately notify CDFW in writing if it determines that the Permittee is not in compliance with any Condition of Approval of this ITP including, but not limited to, any actual or anticipated failure to implement measures within the time periods indicated in this ITP and/or the MMRP.
 The Designated Representative shall report any noncompliance with this ITP to CDFW within 24 hours. - 6.3.
 Compliance Monitoring.
 The DB shall be on-site daily when Covered Activities occur that may result in take of Covered Species.
 The DB shall conduct compliance inspections to: (1) minimize incidental take of the Covered Species; (2) prevent unlawful take of Covered Species; (3) check for compliance with all measures of this ITP; (4) check all exclusion zones; and (5) ensure that any signs, stakes, and fencing are intact, and that Covered Activities are only occurring in the Project Area.
 The Designated Representative or DB shall prepare daily written observation and inspection records summarizing: oversight activities and compliance inspections, observations of Covered Species and their sign, survey results, and monitoring activities required by this ITP. - 6.4.
 Annual Compliance Report.
 The Designated Representative or DB shall compile the observation and inspection records identified in Condition of Approval 6.3 into an Annual Compliance Report (ACR) and submit it to CDFW no later than December 31 of every year beginning with issuance of this ITP and continuing until CDFW accepts the Final Mitigation Report identified in measure 6.6 below, along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
-Additionally, the ACR shall include: (1) an assessment of the effectiveness of each completed or partially completed mitigation measure in avoiding, minimizing and mitigating Project impacts; (2) all available information about Project-related incidental take of the Covered Species; (3) an accounting of the number of acres subject to both temporary and permanent disturbance, both for the prior calendar year, and a total since ITP issuance; and (4) information about other Project impacts on the Covered Species.
-The ACR shall be submitted to the

-CDFW offices listed in the Notices section of this ITP and via email to CDFW's Regional Representative and Headquarters CESA Program.
-At the time of this ITP's approval, the CDFW Regional Representative is Jennifer Olson (jennifer.olson@wildlife.ca.gov), and Headquarters CESA Program e-mail is CESA@wildlife.ca.gov.
+Additionally, the ACR shall include: (1) an assessment of the effectiveness of each completed or partially completed mitigation measure in avoiding, minimizing and mitigating Project impacts; (2) all available information about Project-related incidental take of the Covered Species; (3) information about other Project impacts on the Covered Species; and (4) mitigation efforts as described in measure 8.1 of this ITP.
+The ACR shall be submitted to the CDFW offices listed in the Notices section of this ITP and via email to CDFW's Regional Representative and Headquarters CESA Program.
+At the time of this ITP's approval, the CDFW Regional Representative is Jennifer Olson (jennifer.olson@wildlife.ca.gov), and Headquarters CESA Program email is CESA@wildlife.ca.gov.
 CDFW may at any time increase the timing and number of compliance inspections and reports required under this provision depending upon the results of previous compliance inspections.
 If CDFW determines the reporting schedule must be changed, CDFW will notify Permittee in writing of the new reporting schedule.